 In recent weeks, many community members have expressed concerns about U.S. Immigration and Customs Enforcement (ICE) activities in Glenview and our surrounding communities.
-The Glenview Public Library remains a place open to all people, and we are dedicated to ensuring everyone feels welcomed, safe, and supported at the Library.
+The Glenview Public Library remains a place open to all people, and we are dedicated to doing everything in our power to make everyone feel welcomed, safe, and supported at the Library.
 We hope the information and resources below will be helpful to individuals and families in navigating these complex and challenging times.

 Know Your Rights & Find Legal Information